 Unless otherwise negotiated with the Developer, the Utility will engineer, design, procure equipment for and construct any modifications required on the Utility system due to the installation of the Developer's facility.
-If Agreements state that interconnection facilities (electric transmission, distribution, and/or substation facilities) are to be provided by the Developer and transferred to the Utility upon completion and acceptance by the Utility, the Developer shall engineer, design, procure equipment for, construct and test all facilities in accordance with the Utility's latest design guidelines and equipment and construction specifications.
+If Agreements state that interconnection facilities (electric transmission, distribution, and/or substation facilities) are to be provided by the facilities in accordance with the Utility's latest design guidelines and equipment and construction specifications.
 The Utility will provide these documents to the Developer as required.